Lacrymology/states/varnish/doc/pillar.rst

 varnish:file_path
 ~~~~~~~~~~~~~~~~~

-The path to :doc:`/varnish/doc/index` storage file when using file storage backend.
+The path to :doc:`index` storage file when using file storage backend.

 Default: use /var/lib/varnish/<hostname>/varnish_storage.bin (``None``).